Introduction

 Throughout history, interpreters of Genesis 5 and 11 have debated the nature of the extraordinary lifespans recorded in the biblical genealogies.
 Should these ages be understood as literal chronological markers, tracing humanity’s lineage from Adam through the generations?
 Or do they reflect a deeper symbolic tradition, consistent with ancient Near Eastern numerology?

 The numbers embedded in Genesis are not arbitrary.
-Across ancient Mesopotamian traditions—including the Sumerian King List (1)—idealized figures often appear to signal theological or historical transitions rather than biological lifespans.
-Furthermore, the Bible itself demonstrates complex numerical patterns, particularly involving the numbers 2, 5, 6, 7, 12 and their multiples.
+Across ancient Near Eastern traditions—including the Sumerian King List (1)—idealized figures often appear to signal theological or historical transitions rather than biological lifespans.
+Furthermore, the Bible itself demonstrates complex numerical patterns, particularly involving the numbers 2, 3, 5, 6, 7, 12 and their multiples.
 Such structuring raises the question: are the long lives of the Genesis patriarchs meant to be read as historical fact, or do they serve a greater literary and theological function?

 This article examines the evidence, from textual inconsistencies within Genesis itself to external parallels in Near Eastern literature, and proposes that the lifespans of the patriarchs were never intended to serve as strict chronological markers but rather as theological constructs rooted in sacred numerical systems.